hakbar0/NC-NEWS-Back-Front-End/README.md

 * Seeding - Seeding Firebase was a learning curve for me and I would like to improve my seeding process to make development workflow easier.

-* Tech choices - in the future I would probably use MongoDB for my database rather than Firebase's realtime database, as I found it easier to work with more structured data that Firebase's Realtime Database provides.
+* Tech choices - in the future I would probably use MongoDB for my database rather than Firebase's realtime database, as I found it easier to work with more structured data that Firebase's realtime Database provides.
 I would also be interested to explore Firebase's new Cloud Firestore database which stores documents in more organised collections.

 * Testing React - am keen to learn more about React testing with Jest, the framework I used to test my database queries.